tschoof/blog/_posts/2015-02-16-what-it-takes-to-listen-to-a-podcast.md

 published: true
 ---

-# What it Takes to Listen to a Podcast

 Once again, Something seems to be happening with podcasts.
 There were roughly 500 articles and blogposts (I checked) written about *Serial*, so people seem more likely to know what podcasts are.
 It's not quite a gold rush like I've heard it was around 2004, but it's something.
 Caused by this, there was more talk about the medium itself, and I found myself thinking more and more about all the ideas and observations that were brought up.